l1siki-dev/okinawa_gametheory/docs/01_Analysis/07_negotiation-usa.md

+# The US negotiation analysis: Japan have strong position

-# 7: The US wouldn't agree with it
+The US wouldn't agree with it

 **The Reality:** If the US loses Japan, it is "Game Over" for American hegemony.
 Their most important grand strategy is to control the Pacific, current mid-term goal is to contain China.
 This is impossible without Japan.